-The Office of Financial Aid as well as other University offices can place a "Hold" on a student's account across the University.
-It is important to click the details link for information on any holds you may have and in some cases, instructions on how to resolve the hold.
-Please be aware that once the hold is resolved, it is not released instantly, but typically takes two to three business days to clear.
+The Office of Financial Aid, as well as other university offices, can place a "Hold" on a student's account across the University.
+It is important to click the "details" link for information on any holds there may be and, in some cases, instructions on how to resolve the hold.
+Please be aware that once the hold is resolved, the "Hold" is not released instantly but typically takes two to three business days to clear.